Horse Blanketing Guide

 - To provide comfort during inclement weather conditions

-Different Blanket Types & When to Wear Each
+Different Horse Blanket Types & When to Wear Each

-There is much to consider when selecting a blanket for your horse, details such as age, body condition and coat thickness.
+There is much to consider when selecting a horse blanket, details such as age, body condition and coat thickness.
 Additionally, horses across the country experience a variety of climates, weather conditions and stabling environments.
 Luckily, just as your closet holds clothes tailored to the day and season, there are different types of horse blankets available, too, so you can select just what your horse needs when he needs it.

 Let’s first look at a few horse blanketing basics -- sheets vs. blankets and turnout vs. stable.
 How familiar are you with the differences between each?